 Interesting from a monastic point of view is the complaint brought against the last Abbot of Pershore in 1533 by the tenants of Stoulton that he had driven their cattle form the heaths of Mucknell.

-The existing farm buildings, which form three sides of the courtyard, date from the early nineteenth century.
+The existing farm buildings, which form three sides of the courtyard, date from the mid-nineteenth century.
 These were the cow shed, threshing barn, milking parlour and dairy which were listed as some of the assets in a catalogue of 1917 when it was sold as part of the Stoulton Estate of Lord Somers, whose family acquired it during the Civil War.
 At the time ‘Muckenhill’, as it was still called, amounted to 198 acres.
 Today we manage just under a quarter of that land.

 In 2008 the Community bought the then derelict Mucknell Farm estate, with its fantastic views and terrific winds.
 Although the option of building from scratch on brownfield land had been explored, no suitable site had been found.
 Turning this old farm into a monastery was still a major undertaking.
 The old farmhouse was demolished, the outbuildings were converted, and a new community wing and oratory were built.
 Still restrained by planning regulations, and forced to dig down rather than build up, this involved shifting no less than 97,000 cubic metres of clay!